The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Introduction

-In recent few years, the cosmological simulations based on FDM dynamics have been widely used to study interference patterns \citep[e.g.][]{interference, Hui}, merger of solitonic cores \citep[e.g.][]{merger, pyultraligh}, suppression of mass power spectrum \citep[e.g.][]{Hui,ax-gadget,Simon}, suppression of halo mass function \citep[e.g.][]{schive2016, Simon, zhanglym}, mixed fuzzy and cold dark matter \citep[e.g.][]{axionyx}, oscillations and random walk of the solitonic cores \citep[e.g.][]{Huirandom, schiverandom}, etc. All of these works have used relatively small-box simulations to study the small-scale new physics of FDM, so the possible back-reaction of these UV physics to the large-scale dynamics of the universe could not be seen in them.
-It needs FDM simulations with a box size of over $\sim 200\,h^{-1}\,\mathrm{Mpc}$.
-The study of FDM structure formation at these large scales is the subject of this work.
+In recent years, cosmological simulations based on FDM dynamics have been widely used to study interference patterns \citep[e.g.][]{interference, Hui}, the merger of solitonic cores \citep[e.g.][]{merger, pyultraligh}, suppression of the mass power spectrum \citep[e.g.][]{Hui,ax-gadget,Simon}, suppression of the halo mass function \citep[e.g.][]{schive2016, Simon, zhanglym}, mixed fuzzy and cold dark matter \citep[e.g.][]{axionyx}, oscillations and random walks of the solitonic cores \citep[e.g.][]{Huirandom, schiverandom}, etc. Resolving the new physics of FDM at the de-Broglie wavelength scale in a large-box simulation requires substantial computational resources.
+Hence, most previous studies have used relatively small-box simulations to study the small-scale new physics of FDM.
+As a result, the possible effects of new UV physics on the large-scale dynamics of the universe have not been addressed yet; that needs FDM simulations with a box size of at least $\sim 200\,h^{-1}\,\mathrm{Mpc}$.
+The study of FDM structure formation at cosmological scales is the subject of this work.
+Specifically, to circumvent the challenge mentioned above, we use the modified initial power spectrum in an ordinary N-body simulation to achieve this goal.